UNCG Athletics Article Page

 Fink earned a bachelor's degree in sports management from the University of Massachusetts at Amherst (UMass) in 1994 and a professional master's in business administration from UMass in 2000.

 Craig and his wife Kim live in Greensboro with their two sons Jack (18) and Alex (16).
-Jack will be attending UNCG in the fall of 2018.
+Jack is currently a UNCG student.